dbt Core

 Last updated

 This documentation is on how to add a data source connection to dbt Core, which is the open source framework for dbt.
-If you are interested to connect to your dbt Cloud instance instead, please check out this documentation for dbt Core.
+If you are interested to connect to your dbt Cloud instance instead, please check out for dbt Cloud version.

 Integrating DBT Core with Decube involves reading files from an AWS S3 bucket, which shares similarities with how AWS S3 itself connects to the platform.